Sinclair Cemetery History

 Sinclair Cemetery serves as the final resting place for one of Wainuiomata’s pioneer families

 The cemetery holds the graves of the Sinclair family and two other children.
 They are: Hugh Sinclair, Agnes Sinclair, Isabel Sinclair, John Hugh Sinclair, Isabella Sinclair, Richard Prouse’s child, and McIlvride child.
-The Sinclair’s homestead was close to the grave site.
+The Sinclair’s homestead (Glenhill) was close to the grave site.
+The first grave in this cemetery is dated as far back as 1871.

 Sinclair Cemetery & Entrance (circa 1880s)

-Housing along Hine Road and Sunny Grove in the 1950s – 60s, along with the bush regenerating for many decades at the site, the cemetery was forgotten.
-The discovery took place after an investigation which was aided by an ex-resident who pointed out the site’s location.
-This was later confirmed by two descendents of the Sinclair family.
+The regeneration of bush and the housing developments along Hine Road and Sunny Grove during the 1950s and 1960s contributed to the gravesite being largely forgotten.
+Its rediscovery occurred following an investigation, which was guided by an ex-resident who identified the site’s location.
+This finding was later confirmed by two descendants of the Sinclair family.

 Tags: